btcframe/btcframe/README.md

 # BTC Frame

 BTCFrame is an open source and free Bitcoin dashboard to track Bitcoin related metrics in real-time.
-Feel free to
+BTC Frame is a community-driven project, and we welcome developers of all skill levels to contribute.
+Your ideas and improvements can help make this project even better!
+Thank you for your contribution!

 ---